Lawsuits Claim Drivers Were Underpaid on Total Vehicle Loss Claims

 - Allegations have surfaced that some car insurance companies are failing to include the cost of sales tax and certain fees when paying out claims for totaled vehicles.
 A class action lawsuit could help policyholders get back the difference between what they were paid and what they should have been paid.

-Attorneys working with ClassAction.org would would like to speak to anyone who submitted a claim to their insurance company after totaling their car.
+Attorneys working with ClassAction.org would like to speak to Michigan residents who submitted a claim to their insurance company after totaling their car.

-GEICO has already been hit with a lawsuit over this alleged practice and now attorneys working with ClassAction.org are investigating whether other insurance companies can be sued.
+A number of auto insurers have already been hit with lawsuits over this alleged practice, and now attorneys working with ClassAction.org are investigating whether other insurance companies can be sued.

 Recent class action lawsuits allege that some auto insurers’ total loss payouts don’t always reflect the full replacement cost of a totaled vehicle.